hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_three_tier_virtual_instance.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_workloads_sap_three_tier_virtual_instance"
 description: |-
-  Manages an SAP Three Tier Virtual Instance with new SAP System.
+  Manages an SAP Three Tier Virtual Instance with a new SAP System.
 ---

 # azurerm_workloads_sap_three_tier_virtual_instance

-Manages an SAP Three Tier Virtual Instance with new SAP System.
+Manages an SAP Three Tier Virtual Instance with a new SAP System.

 -> **Note:** Before using this resource, it's required to submit the request of registering the Resource Provider with Azure CLI `az provider register --namespace "Microsoft.Workloads"`.
 The Resource Provider can take a while to register, you can check the status by running `az provider show --namespace "Microsoft.Workloads" --query "registrationState"`.
 Once this outputs "Registered" the Resource Provider is available for use.